 Why You Shouldn’t Use An Air Fryer?

-Air fryers have become the recent essential appliance that people have become fonder of.
+Air fryers have become an essential appliance that people have become fond of.
 Owning an air fryer at home, a pressure cooker, and instant pots have almost become a trend.
 Air fryers have this quality of making the food crispier in less time.
 It also uses very little oil.
-So how does an air fryer cook food?
-And many people are concerned about the safety of whether the food that is cooked in it uses a safe cooking methodology or not.
+So, how does an air fryer cook food?
+Many people are concerned about the safety of cooked food and whether it uses a safe cooking methodology.
 Does it use radiation for cooking food?
-We will discover and unravel the details of the working mechanism and the safety of the air fryers in this article.
+In this article, we will discover and unravel the details of the working mechanism and the safety of the air fryers.

 Air Fryer

 After looking into the working of the air fryers, we have come to know that no radiation is used in them to cook the food.
 Air fryers include very little oil; cooked food is less oily and much crispier.
 The cooking technology has circulation, very hot ventilation, or air in the food, which is how the food is fully cooked.
-Therefore, the mechanism is similar to that of an oven that works on convection that passes hot air around the food and cooks it from all sides.
-Cooking gets completed by what can be called radiated heat, but it is not necessarily radiation that everyone is concerned about.
+Therefore, the mechanism is similar to an oven that works on convection, passing hot air around the food and cooking it from all sides.
+Cooking is completed by what can be called radiated heat, but it is not necessarily radiation that everyone is concerned about.

 Why Shouldn’t You Use An Air Fryer?